By Frank R. Southers

-This is a Short Story published and under copywrite in 2020 in “LAWYER SHORT STORIES” and given here for your enjoyment.
+This is a Short Story published and under my Copyright issued in 2020 in “LAWYER SHORT STORIES” and given here for your enjoyment.
+You do NOT have permission or consent to publish or reproduce this story in any means or media.

-“Hello, Ms. Hecker!
+“Hello, Ms. Becker!
 I’m Gene Hardy, and it’s a pleasure to meet you.
-What can I do to help you?” he says to the old lady with a cane and offers her a chair.
+What can I do to help you?” he says to the old lady with a cane.
+He offers her a chair.

 Ms. Becker chides, “You the lawyer?
 Well, you don’t look like you are old enough to be no lawyer.
 How long you been a lawyer?
 Are you sure you are the Mr. Hardy, the lawyer, my nephew told me about?”